-Our audit committee will consist of Robert Blum, Dr. Boaz Lifshitz and Kenneth I. Moch.
-Mr. Blum will serve as Chairman of the committee.
+Our audit committee consists of Nurit Benjamini, Stephen T. Wills and Kenneth I. Moch.
+Ms. Benjamini serves as Chairperson of the committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq corporate governance rules and are independent directors under such rules.
-Our board of directors has determined that Mr. Blum is an "audit committee financial expert" as defined by the SEC rules and has the requisite financial experience as defined by the Nasdaq Rules.
+Our board of directors has determined that Ms. Benjamini is an "audit committee financial expert" as defined by the SEC rules and has the requisite financial experience as defined by the Nasdaq Rules.
 Our board of directors has determined that each member of our audit committee is independent as such term is defined in Rule 10A-3 under the Exchange Act, and that each member of our audit committee satisfies the additional requirements applicable under the Nasdaq Rules to members of audit committees.